pinkypatel2316/chatbot/README.md

-Please open the master branch
+Please go to the assets folder to see the screenshots of the app